 This page links to a selection of twenty eight Music Videos on YouTube.com from the early days of 'pop promos', out of the many hundreds of productions of which John Henshall was Director of Photography.

-Some notes have been added and these will be augmented -- along with dates of shooting -- when John's old database can be read.
-There are also links to John's still photographs of the productions, where available.
+Some notes have been added and there are also links to John's still photographs of the productions, where available.
 Thanks are due to YouTube contributors for finding and uploading these clips from the 1970s and '80s.

 Please note that the quality of these clips is very variable and does not reflect the quality of the original recordings.
 The videos are not our copyright and do not reside on this website.
 We have no control over the items on YouTube, which often disappear without notice.
 Please inform us using the eMail link at the bottom of this page if any links no longer work.
 (As of 12 March 2009 there is an on-going dispute between YouTube.com and the Performing Rights Society which may remove videos.
 See this report from the BBC for details.)